 No doubt, you and I will have to face some, if not many ‘hard pathways’ in the coming year.
 It’s part of life.
 But, the Psalmist says, “Even the hard pathways overflow with abundance”.
 Yet again, this statement must be looked at in the agricultural setting in which it was written.
 God’s abundance is spoken of here, even in the most difficult moments or seasons.
 Let’s remind ourselves that before the Promised Land could be conquered, the Jordan had to be crossed and the walls of Jericho had to be brought down.
 Someone said,

 ‘If God takes us on stony paths, He will fix us with strong shoes’!!

 This Psalm speaks about abundance, after a dry season.
 Maybe the past year has been a ‘dry season’ for you; for your ministry.
 If so, can we believe together that you will see ‘God’s abundance overflowing in the hard pathways’ in the New Year?

-ILLUSTRATION – Right now, I remember 2014.
-It was a challenging year for us from a health perspective.
+ILLUSTRATION – Right now, I remember a specially challenging year for my family from a health perspective.
 First, to my dismay, I found that the Retina on my left eye had torn, which meant that I had to go through 2 surgeries in the space of 3 months.
 It was truly a ‘hard pathway’.
 A few months later, my wife was hospitalized with Dengue Fever which was quite scary for a few days.
 Thank God, He brought us through it and we saw His blessing and favor in the midst of the ‘hard pathways’.